felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 - https://t.ly/
 - ...

 They all do the same thing.
-Turn bug URLs into small URLs.
+Turn big URLs into small URLs.

 However, if you're a computer nerd and would like to possess *your* own URL shortening service (like I do with https://felx.cc/, that is